etank0/dotfiles/README.md

 # dotfiles
-Dotfiles of my favourite programs.
+---
-For Customization and Stuff.
+Dotfiles for my favourite programs.

-This folder contains files for for:
+This repo contains files for:
--terminals : alacritty, kitty etc.
+- bash/zsh
--vim/nvim
+- kitty
--gedit (color scheme)
+- vim/nvim
--startship prompt
+- startship prompt
--ranger
+- install scripts
-and etc.
+- and many more...